Explore Living History on Jekyll Island, Once a Millionaire's Retreat During America's Industrial Age.

 The Crane Cottage was built for Richard T. Crane, Jr., whose father founded the toilet company.
 It was in this cottage that the Federal Reserve System was crafted by John.
 D. Rockefeller, J.P.
 Morgan, and other members of the Jekyll Island Club.

 Jekyll Island is renowned for its landmark Historic District, termed the "Millionaire's Village" long ago, with its 240-acre site containing 33 historic structures, including the Jekyll Island Club Hotel and surrounding cottages that were once home to some of America's most wealthy and prominent citizens.
+The cottages in Millionaire's Village have been carefully preserved and restored over the years, maintaining their original architectural integrity.
+Visitors can take guided tours of some of the cottages to learn about their history, architectural features, and the lifestyles of the wealthy families who once resided there.

 Wealthy and notable Jekyll residents included the Crane family, the Pulitzers, Morgans, Vanderbilts, Rockefellers, and Goodyear clan to name but a few.
 These privileged few used Jekyll Island as a hunting and golf retreat, escaping cold winters here and building these historic homes that have been lovingly restored to their former glory.

 The grounds of the Jekyll Island Club Hotel offer a fabulous spot to enjoy a leisurely game of croquet.
 It was in this building that telephone inventor Alexander Graham Bell made the first transcontinental phone call between Jekyll Island, Washington D.C., New York City, and San Francisco.
+Visiting Millionaire's Village on Jekyll Island offers a unique opportunity to step back in time and experience the opulence and grandeur of the Gilded Age.
+It's a fascinating destination for history enthusiasts, architecture lovers, and anyone interested in exploring the island's rich heritage.

 The inner courtyard of the Jekyll Island Club Hotel features plenty of shade and a variety of tables for eating or resting for a spell.
 Lovely fountains and manicured landscaping offer visitors a trip back in time to a more relaxed way of life.

 Stepping away from the Hotel you'll find the Jekyll Harbor Marina, offering overnight docking, fuel and snacks.
 This was once the spot where America's wealthy millionaire industrial barons arrived to spend their summers at the Jekyll Island Club.
+Located just outside of the Jekyll Island Club Hotel, the marina provides access to the Jekyll Sound via the Jekyll Creek / East River that later spills into the greater Atlantic.

 You never know what you'll find while strolling the grounds in the Jekyll Island Historic District.
 On this hot summer day, we stumbled upon a classic automobile driving through the narrow pathways that traverse the 240-acre site.

+The Mosaic Museum, located within the Jekyll Island Clubhouse, offers exhibits that provide a glimpse into the island's history and the lives of the wealthy families who once called it their winter retreat.
+The museum showcases artifacts, photographs, and interactive displays that bring the Gilded Age era to life.
 Explore the rich history, culture and natural habitats of Jekll Island with engaging and interactive exhibits for all ages.
 Admission required.
 Open daily 9am - 5pm.

 History Programs (Available Year-Round)